A Bakry-\'Emery approach to Lipschitz transportation on manifolds: Introduction

 \section{Introduction}

-In the study of functional inequalities, the $d$-dimensional Gaussian space, $(\R^{d}, \gamma_{d})$, where $\gamma_{d}$ denotes the standard $d$-dimensional Gaussian measure, has been of central importance, as $\gamma_{d}$ satisfies fundamental model inequalities, as Poincaré's inequality: for each $f \colon \R^{d} \to \R$ smooth and square-integrable,
+In the study of functional inequalities, the $d$-dimensional Gaussian space, $(\R^{d}, \gamma_{d})$, where $\gamma_{d}$ denotes the standard $d$-dimensional Gaussian measure, has been of central importance, as $\gamma_{d}$ satisfies fundamental model inequalities, as Poincar\'e's inequality: for each $f \colon \R^{d} \to \R$ smooth and square-integrable,